Dalas121/Heir_2_The_Throne/README.md

 	- if $bm_turns==1, foreshadow Delfador's impending departure

 [IN PROGRESS] S05: Bay of Pearls (Anekron) - scenario number is used by Carcyn
 - 1-to-2-skull difficulty.
-Rewards: Merfolk Brawler, Merfolk Fighter, Merfolk Hunter, Merfolk Initiate, (TO CHANGE: No carryover)
+Rewards: Merfolk Brawler, Merfolk Fighter, Merfolk Hunter, Merfolk Initiate, (TO CHANGE: No carryover) (TO CHANGE: balance; expect Delfador)
 - fight orcs and free merfolk.
 - remember to include the sea orc event, and use the new image/portrait once that PR finishes
 - no storm trident please.
 It's a really cool item, but this campaign is already complicated enough.